 An early Catholic writer, Tertullian, in the late second century said believers would "mark the brow with the sign of the cross" during such activities as meals, going to bed, and leaving and entering home.

-Regardless of whether the instrument on which Jesus did die was a stake or not, the entire world should appreciate and accept the sacrifice he made on our behalf.
+Regardless of whether the instrument on which Jesus did die was a stake or cross, the entire world should appreciate and accept the sacrifice he made on our behalf.
 He humbled and abased Himself by undergoing a particularly cruel, painful, and disreputable form of capital punishment in order to save us all from our sins.